Skip to main content

 Introducing major new capabilities for Databricks, focused on performance optimization and expanded development options.

 With pushdown enabled, all transformations are executed within Databricks workflows or jobs, rather than being orchestrated externally.
-This approach lowers runtime costs, simplifies orchestration, and makes better use of serverless and lightweight cluster options.
-Early benchmarks demonstrated pipelines completing in under 30 minutes using serverless compute, compared to over two hours on larger dedicated clusters — representing up to a 75% reduction in runtime cost.
+This approach lowers runtime costs, simplifies orchestration, and makes better use of ephemeral job clusters.
+Early benchmarks demonstrated pipelines completing in under 30 minutes using job clusters, compared to over two hours on larger dedicated clusters — representing up to a 75% reduction in runtime cost.
+Note that BimlFlex requires the MS SQL ODBC driver, which means clusters must be configured with an init script (bfx_init_odbc.sh) generated during the Databricks Asset Bundle build.
+Serverless compute is not currently supported due to this requirement.

 Pushdown processing supports staging, Data Vault, and Data Mart layers, with generated Databricks workflows handling dependencies, delta detection, and restart logic for resilient and incremental loads.
 All generated artifacts (pipelines, jobs, and notebooks) remain fully native to Databricks and Azure Data Factory, ensuring no proprietary runtime or execution engine is required.